 We wrote a small book on Cycling Samoa.
 It covers more on where to go and what to bring.
 You can order it here.

-Both Air New Zealand and Virgin Australia operate a regular schedule of flights from Auckland, Sydney and Brisbane.
+Air New Zealand has the most flights (all from Auckland, but with good connections from Australia and NZ).
+Samoa Airways flies from Auckland and Sydney, Virgin flies from Sydney and Melbourne (with good Australia connections).
+Fiji Airways flies from various Australia and NZ locations via Nadi and direct from Hawaii.
 Booking flights directly using the airlines booking sites tend to provide the best value deals.
 For travel originating outside New Zealand and Australia your travel agent or specialised flight aggregator site may provide a better deal.

 FAQs for Cyclists

 Year round, the daily maximum temperature is about 31°C and the overnight minimum seldom drops much below 24°C. Samoa doesn’t really have true wet and dry seasons, but May to October tend to be drier and November to April wetter and more humid.

 Cycling hills on a windless sunny afternoon can be unpleasantly hot.
 We find riding in the mornings before 10am often really pleasant and cycling through lunchtime showers with no coat - refreshing.
 Regardless of the time of year, you are likely to have lots of mostly fine days, a good change of 2-3 wet days and almost certain to have an afternoon shower or two.
 The locals seldom wear waterproof coats, as they choose to just enjoy the showers.
 Mind, an umbrella is a good idea for tripping between fales and dining room and bathroom etc.

 The cyclone season is December to April, but cyclones average less than 1 per year.
 With global warming the pattern is changing, with more rain December to April and a later cyclone season.
 But at present most cyclones are forming well to the West of Samoa and tracking below it.